 Generally we compile and run programs in a way that is similar to this description, but without Python2 support.

 We encourage you to work in teams of three, but you may compete individually or in a team of two.

 The contest is free of charge; lunch will be provided to competitors at the U of A location.

-The contest itself is a collection of 7-9 problems to be solved using C, C++, Java or Python 3.
+The contest itself is a collection of approximately 10 problems to be solved using C, C++, Java or Python 3.
 Team rankings are decided first by number of problems solved, and second by time taken to solve and number of incorrect submissions.

 You must register in Division 1 if any team member has completed either CMPUT 204 or CMPUT 275.
-You may register in Division 1 even if you have not completed these courses.
+You may register in Division 1 even if you have not taken these courses.

 In each division, the winning team is the one that solves most problems.
 Ties are broken by penalties.